filecoin-project/filecoin-docs/docs/concepts/why-filecoin.md

 ## Reliable storage

 Because storage is paid for, Filecoin provides a viable economic reason for files to stay available over time.
 Files are stored on computers that are reliable and well-connected to the internet.
-Although Filecoin is a peer-to-peer network, it does not rely solely on an ephemeral swarm of peers for files to stay online.

 ## Self-healing